Separating Ansatz Discovery from Deployment on Larger Problems: Reinforcement Learning for Modular Circuit Design: Experimental Protocol

-Hyperparameter optimization is performed exclusively on the smallest problem instances, specifically the QUBO problems with $n = 8$ qubits and then they are used for the problem instances of the same type and underlining graph topology but different size.
-For each problem instance, we perform five independent runs using the selected hyperparameters.
+Hyperparameter optimization is performed exclusively on the smallest problem instances, specifically the QUBO problems with $n = 8$ qubits and then the optimal hyperparameters are used for the problem instances of the same type and underlining graph topology but different size.
+For each problem instance, we perform five independent runs using the optimal hyperparameters.

-\subsubsection{RLVQC Global}
+\paragraph{RLVQC Global}

-For optimizing the hyperparameters of RLVQC Global, we adopt a Bayesian optimization strategy, exploring a total of 50 hyperparameter configurations.
-The configuration that produces the circuit with the best reward is selected.
+For optimizing the hyperparameters of RLVQC Global, we adopt a Bayesian optimization strategy, exploring a total of 50 hyperparameter configurations.\footnote{We rely on \texttt{gp\_minimize} provided as part of the \texttt{scikit-optimize} package, using the default acquisition strategy \texttt{gp\_hedge}} The configuration that produces the circuit with the best reward is selected.

 The relevant hyperparameters in RLVQC Global correspond to the standard hyperparameters of the PPO algorithm.
-The penalty coefficient $\beta$ is not a hyperparameter to optimize but rather a way to control the trade-off and is part of the experimental design to encourage low-depth circuits.
-In our experiments $\beta=0.1$, ensuring its contribution remains comparable to that of the expectation value.
+The penalty coefficient $\beta$ is a way to control the trade-off and is part of the experimental design to encourage low-depth circuits.
 Note that this coefficient is not optimized, and indeed it could not be optimized by maximising the reward, as its optimal value would likely be zero.
+To explore the trade-off between the Hamiltonian expectation value and circuit depth, one would need to train multiple instances of the agent with different values of $\beta$.
+Since our focus in this study is instead on modular ansatzes, where circuit depth can be more directly controlled by constraining the episode length, we fix a single value, $\beta = 0.1$, chosen so that its contribution to the reward remains comparable in magnitude to that of the expectation-value term.

-For the PPO hyperparameters, we adopt most of the default values from the OpenAI implementation.
+We based our agent on OpenAI \texttt{Spinning Up} PPO implementation, and we adopt most of its default configurations.
 However, we optimize a selected subset of key hyperparameters to better tailor the algorithm to our setting, we summarize them in Table~\ref{tab:hyperparams_RLVQC-Global} along with their respective ranges and prior distributions.